rnbguy/cargo-languagetool/README.md

 # Configuring

 The utility works out of the box.
-However, if you want to use your premium key, you may want to put it in the `.env` file or as an environment variable as:
+However, if you want to use your [premium key][languagetool-api-key], you may want to put it in the `.env` file or as an environment variable as:

 ```
 LANGUAGETOOL_USERNAME=jane@doe.com